 - Need for the placement of implants

-Dr. Tu will use digital diagnostics, a thorough exam and a discussion of your personal concerns as goals to create your treatment plan.
-He will discuss all aspects of the procedure, what to expect along the way and outline all associated costs for your consideration.
+Dr. Tu will use digital diagnostics, a thorough exam, and a discussion of your personal concerns as goals to create your treatment plan.
+He will discuss all aspects of the procedure and what to expect along the way, as well as outline all associated costs for your consideration.

-We will take dental impressions and use them to design and create your custom denture.
+We will take dental impressions and use them to design and create your custom dentures.
 Your final restoration will look and feel as natural as possible.

 Can anyone with missing teeth get dentures?